elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

 * (string) Order ID of the newly-created Order, as a 32-byte hexadecimal value.
-(NOTE: The return value cannot be obtained reliably when calling externally.)

 Dispute Crowdsourcer Tx API
 ----------------------------